 Theoretically, the Fed could also directly affect the demand for reserves by changing the reserve requirement.
 If it increased (decreased) rr, demand for reserves would shift up (down), increasing (decreasing) ff.
 As noted above, however, banks these days can so easily sidestep required reserves that the Fed's ability to influence the demand for reserves is extremely limited.
-Demand for reserves can also shift right or left due to bank liquidity management activities, increasing (decreasing) as expectations of net deposit outflows increase (decrease).
-The Fed tries to anticipate such shifts and generally has done a good job of it.
+Demand for reserves (excess reserves that is) can also shift right or left due to bank liquidity management activities, increasing (decreasing) as expectations of net deposit outflows increase (decrease).
+The Fed tries to anticipate such shifts and generally has done a good job of counteracting changes in excess reserves through OMO.
+Going into holidays, for example, banks often hold a little extra vault cash (a form of reserves).
+Knowing this, the Fed counteracts the rightward shift in demand (which would increase ff) by shifting the reserve supply curve to the right by buying bonds (thereby decreasing ff by an offsetting amount).
 Although there have been days when ff differed from the target by several percentage points (several hundred basis points), between 1982 and 2007, the fed funds target was, on average, only .0340 of a percent lower than ff.
-Between 2000 and the subprime mortgage uproar in the summer of 2007, the Fed did an even better job of moving ff to its target, as Figure 16.2 "Fed funds targeting, 2000-2007" shows.
+Between 2000 and the subprime mortgage uproar in the summer of 2007, the Fed did an even better job of moving ff to its target, as Figure 16.2 "Fed funds targeting, 2000-2010" shows.
 During the crises of 2007 and 2008, however, the Fed often missed its target by a long way, as shown in Figure 16.3 "Fed funds targeting, 2008".
+So in December 2008, it stopped publishing a feds fund target and instead began to publish the upper limit it was willing to tolerate.